OoSparkleoO/Vanilla-Item-plus/brochure/brochure.md

 You can see the message when datapacks is loaded, click "\[设置\]" and you'll see detailed message.

-You can also run `/reload` to see the message or run `/function vanllia_item_plus:config_page_main` to see the detailed message.
+You can also run `/reload` to see the message or run `/function vanilla_item_plus:config_page_main` to see the detailed message.

 ### For users over 1.21.6

 You can see the message when datapacks is loaded, click "\[设置\]" and you'll see a dialog.

-You can also press `quick action` key(for `G` default), then you should choose "Vanllia Item+" or you will directly enter the VI+'s dialog.
+You can also press `quick action` key(for `G` default), then you should choose "vanilla Item+" or you will directly enter the VI+'s dialog.

 ## How to build and active infinite vault